thespcrewroy/HackTheBox/Labs/01. StartingPoint/02. Fawn/ftp.md

 > Client–server model architecture with separate control (port 21) and data (port 20) connections between the client and the server

-* Users may authenticate themselves with a clear-text sign-in protocol, however, they can connect anonymously without having a specifed password if the server is configured to allow it
-* For secure transmission that protects the username and password and encrypts the content, FTP is often secured with SSL/TLS (FTPS) or replaced with SSH File Transfer Protocol (SFTP).
 * Can be easily misconfigured if not correctly understood
 * Can be used to transfer log files from one network device to another or to a log collection server
 * An employee of the client company might want to bypass file checks or firewall rules for transferring a file from themselves to their peers.
 Thus, security professionals must consider the many different mechanisms for controlling and monitoring data flow within an enterprise network today